 Coat and Colors

 Most German shepherds are basically black and tan.
-However, you can also find solid black and sable colored dogs.
+However, you can also find solid black german shepherds and sable colored dogs.

-You may see puppies with white, liver-colored, or blue coats.
+You may see puppies with white coats, liver-colored, or blue coats.
 These pups are often advertised as “rare” and are consequently for sale at high prices.
 Don’t be fooled!
 If you want to show your German shepherd, these colors are frowned upon and won’t win you any prizes.